 Since 2018, Google has been transparent about its algorithms prioritizing fast experiences.

-Much of this has to do with images, stylesheets, and scripts fighting for limited resources.
+Much of this has to do with serving complex images in WordPress, stylesheets, and scripts fighting for limited resources.
 Even on flagship phones with blazing fast processors and heaps of memory, mobile internet across the globe is spotty.

 Despite quite publicly announcing this, sites are too slow.
 From the Search team: